voxpupuli/puppet-selinux/README.md

   does) the order is important.
 If you add /my/folder before /my/folder/subfolder only /my/folder will match (limitation of SELinux).
 There is no such limitation to file-contexts defined in SELinux modules.
 (GH-121)
-* While SELinux is disabled the defined types `selinux::boolean`, `selinux::fcontext`, `selinux::port` will produce puppet agent runtime errors because the used tools fail.
 * If you try to remove a built-in permissive type, the operation will appear to succeed but will actually have no effect, making your puppet runs non-idempotent.
 * The `selinux_port` provider may misbehave if the title does not correspond to